-A Closer Look Family Meetings - An Important Strategy for Preserving Wealth
+A Closer Look

+Family Meetings - An Important Strategy for Preserving Wealth

-Donna Trammell, Director of Family Wealth Stewardship In Brief - Bessemer Trust wants to help our clients create positive legacies that persist across generations. - Family meetings are an important tool to help families share values and wealth plan information. - We help our clients plan, design, and conduct family meetings.
+Donna Trammell, Director of Family Wealth Stewardship

+- Bessemer Trust wants to help our clients create positive legacies that persist across generations. - Family meetings are an important tool to help families share values and wealth plan information. - We help our clients plan, design, and conduct family meetings.
 We work hand-in-hand with them to craft thoughtful meeting objectives and agendas that enhance multigenerational planning.

 Why Have a Family Meeting?

 Successfully preserving wealth across generations is not easy.
 Transferring values is even harder.
 Many wealth creators have suffered the heartbreak of seeing their money and family cohesiveness diluted after only one or two generations.
 Other families have created positive, enduring legacies that persist into the third, fourth, and fifth generations.

 What have the successful families done so differently?
 In our experience, these families have prepared wealth for the next generations not only through thoughtful planning, but also through timely communication and education.
 For many families, a multigenerational family meeting offers a perfect opportunity to start this preparation.

-In this "A Closer Look," we discuss how a well-designed family meeting may help to create an atmosphere of trust, strengthen relationships, and instill a value system that will persist across generations.
+In this Closer Look we discuss how a well-designed family meeting may help to create an atmosphere of trust, strengthen relationships, and instill a value system that will persist across generations.
 We also explain how Bessemer Trust helps its clients plan and facilitate a family meeting to promote mutual understanding and refine expectations for the future.

-Stewardship: The responsible oversight and protection of something worth caring for and preserving.
-Create an Atmosphere of Trust In our experience, gradually sharing a wealth plan with the next generation creates an atmosphere of trust.
+Create an Atmosphere of Trust

+In our experience, gradually sharing a wealth plan with the next generation creates an atmosphere of trust.
 Family members who hear the same message welcome the transparency and reduced uncertainty.
 Additionally, when younger family members feel they are trusted, they are more likely to understand and respect the responsibilities that accompany an inheritance.
-If the wealth creator augments this trust with a solid financial education and communication of the family's history and values, next-generation members have a better chance of adopting a stewardship mindset - a sense that the family shares something greater than financial assets.
+If the wealth creator augments this trust with a solid financial education and communication of the family's history and values, next generation members have a better chance of adopting a stewardship mindset - a sense that the family shares something greater than financial assets.